rtroxler/Lightweight/README.md

 # Lightweight: Training Logs for Champions

 Built by [Ryan Troxler].

+Based around the Ruby on Rails Tutorial.

-[Credit to Michaes Hartl for his Ruby on Rails Tutorial]
+[*Credit to Michaes Hartl for his Ruby on Rails Tutorial*]